agile-turtles/vue-starter/README.md

 ## Concept

-This is a starter boilerplate for Vue.js applications which was built mainly for my personal projects starter as well as for developers that do not like the black box approach of `@vue/cli`.
+This is a starter boilerplate for Vue.js applications for developers that prefer a white box / customizable approach in favor of `@vue/cli`.

+## Prerequisites

+- Node.js >= 14

 ### Bundling

 - an understandable and as simple as possible `webpack.config.js` in 120 LoC

-- code splitting in production for `node_modules` and app code (`vendor~app-bundle` and `app-bundle` respectively)
+- bundle splitting in production for `node_modules` and app code (`vendor~app-bundle` and `app-bundle` respectively)

 ### Styling